 The SWMI Cultural Exchange (Fall)

 The Gilmore Car Museum is one of six participants in the annual Southwest Michigan Cultural Exchange.
-This event runs for an entire month (usually in October), inviting all membership holders to visit the other five cultural institutions for free.
+This event runs for an entire month (October), inviting all membership holders to visit the other five cultural institutions for free.

 The other five participating locations include: The Air Zoo, Binder Park Zoo, W.K.
 Kellogg Bird Sanctuary & W.K.
 Kellogg Manor House, Kalamazoo Institute of Arts and Kalamazoo Nature Center.

-In 2021, Gilmore Car Museum hosted their inaugural Winter Wonderland event, featuring drive through lights, digital reindeer, food, Santa visits, and other seasonal fun.
+Gilmore Car Museum’s Winter Wonderland event features drive through lights, Santa visits, food, and other seasonal fun.